 IN THIS SECTION

 The Professional Program in Producing (Online) is modeled after the UCLA M.F.A.
 Producers Program and provides an intensive overview of the contemporary film, TV and digital media landscape, up-to-the-minute industry insight, and the tools needed to navigate the studio and independent marketplace.

 Online seminar-style lectures and Q&A sessions provide ample opportunity to network with like-minded, ambitious individuals with varied professional backgrounds.
 Many students have formed business connections with classmates, developed projects together and shaped partnerships.

 Taught by core UCLA School of Theater, Film and Television faculty, this graduate-level, non-degree competitive-admission program also features notable guest speakers.
-Recent guests have included: Ted Sarandos (Co-Chief Executive Officer and Chief Content Officer for Netflix), Nate Moore (Marvel, Black Panther), 50 Cent (Power, For Life), the execs of Blumhouse (Get Out, BlacKkKlansman, Sharp Objects), Chris Rice (WME), Billy Ray (The Comey Rule, Richard Jewell, Terminator: Dark Fate, Overlord, The Hunger Games), Whitney Wade (God of War series), Paul Green (Anonymous Content), Sheila Hanahan-Taylor (Breaking In, Final Destination series), Eric Shamlin (Immersive Media), Adam Fogelson (Chairman of STX), Karen Foster (DreamWorks Animation), Matthew Milam (Sony), Tom Nunan (Crash) and many more.
+Recent guests have included: Ted Sarandos (Co-Chief Executive Officer and Chief Content Officer for Netflix), Nate Moore (Marvel, Black Panther), 50 Cent (Power, For Life), the execs of Blumhouse (Get Out, BlacKkKlansman, Sharp Objects), Chris Rice (WME), Billy Ray (The Comey Rule, Richard Jewell, Terminator: Dark Fate, Overlord, The Hunger Games), Paul Green (Anonymous Content), Sheila Hanahan-Taylor (Breaking In, Final Destination series), Eric Shamlin (Immersive Media), Adam Fogelson (Chairman of STX), Matthew Milam (Amazon), Tom Nunan (Crash) and many more.

 Upon successful completion of the program, students receive a certificate from the UCLA School of Theater, Film & Television.